o3de/o3de.org/content/docs/release-notes/22-10-0/_index.md

 - After creating and deleting prefabs, you must save your level twice.

-- After prefab operations, you may encounter warnings that say "Some of the patches were not successfully applied".
+- After prefab operations, you may encounter warnings that say, "Some of the patches were not successfully applied".
   - For prefab deletion, it has been fixed in development. [#11756](https://github.com/o3de/o3de/issues/11756)
   - For prefab creation, it will be fixed in development. [#12013](https://github.com/o3de/o3de/issues/12013)